magento/magento2/app/code/Magento/Version/README.md

+# Magento_Version module

-Magento\Version Allows to get Magento version and edition by HTTP GET request
+The **Magento_Version** module allows to get Magento version and edition by HTTP GET request.